joeldarl/quill-cms/README.md

 ## Installation
 1. Download the repository and use the `npm install` command to install package dependancies.

-2. The default MongoDB uri is mongodb://localhost/blog.
-This can be changed within config.json in the config folder.
-The blog's title can also be changed here.
+2. Use `npm run init` to setup the initial configuration.
+This will generate a jwt secret key and prompt you for configuring options.

-3. A **secret key** for json web token authetication needs to be added to the config folder.
-Rename the secret-template.json file to secret.json and add a key.
+3. While `npm run init` will prompt you to create an initial user, you can use `npm run register` to create subsequent users, or do so through the admin interface (/admin/register) once authenticated.

-4. Create your first admin user with `npm run register`.
-Subsequent users can be registered through the admin interface (/admin/register).
+4. To log in and access the admin interface in your browser, go to /admin/login.

-5. To log in and access the admin interface in browser, go to /admin/login.
+You can edit the config files manually within the config folder if you choose to do so.